paulbuis/CS121_SortedLists/README.md

 Change `DictionaryLookup.java` so
-instead of a `DictionaryListSet` it uses a `DictionaryTreeSet` and record the second in your table.
+instead of a `DictionaryListSet` it uses a `DictionaryTreeSet` and again record the 3 times in your table.

 ### Record Timing #3

 Change `DictionaryLookup.java` so
-instead of a `DictionaryTreeSet` it uses a `DictionaryHashSet` and record the second in your table.
+instead of a `DictionaryTreeSet` it uses a `DictionaryHashSet` and again record the 3 times in your table.

 ## Reflection